Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Censored Latent Gaussian Copula

-Building on \cite{janke2021implicit, alquier2022estimation}, to circumvent the problematic unavailable likelihood expression, we develop a methodology using minimum scoring rules estimation \citep{dawid2016minimum} for the inference of parameters of Gaussian copulas, applicable also to our case of censored latent Gaussian copulas.
+To circumvent the problematic intractable likelihood expression, we develop a methodology using minimum scoring rules estimation \citep{dawid2016minimum} for the inference of parameters of Gaussian copulas, suitable to our case of censored latent Gaussian copulas.